NCAA Division III men's volleyball tournament: Format

 The Division III championship began in 2012 with nine teams and has steadily expanded with the growth of D-III men's volleyball.
 The most recent expansion came for the 2019 season, with the field going from 12 to 14 teams.
 This differs from the top-level NCAA Men's National Collegiate Volleyball Championship, which involved four teams through the 2013 tournament and expanded to six teams for 2014 and seven for 2018.
 Like the National Collegiate Championship, the Division III championship is a knockout tournament, with best-of-5-set matches.
 The current tournament format features six first-round matches, with the winners joining the top two seeds in the quarterfinals.

 The tournament was not held in 2020 due to COVID-19, and with a significant number of schools opting out of competition in 2021 due to the still-ongoing pandemic, that year's field was reduced to 12 teams from the intended 14.
+The field has since been expanded twice—to 16 in 2022 and the current 19 in 2025.